hasindu2008/f5c/_docs/output.md

 The Reverse complement is thus TCAGCCATTT.
 The 4th k-mer AAATG in the + strand relates to CATTT in the - strand,  5th k-mer AATGG relates to CCATT ,... , 8th k-mer GGCTG relates to CAGCC and 9th k-mer GCTGA relates to TCAGC.

-The TSV output from resquiggle will look like below (assume `--print-read-name` and `--signal-index are provided`):
+The TSV output from eventalign will look like below (assume `--print-read-names` and `--signal-index are provided`):

 |contig	|position	|reference_kmer	|read_id	|strand	|event_index	|event_level_mean	|event_stdv	|event_length	|model_kmer	|model_mean	|model_stdv	|standardized_level	|start_idx	|end_idx|
 |:----	|:----	|:----	|:----	|:----	|:----	|:----	|:----	|:----	|:----	|:----	|:----	|:----	|:----	|:----|